Ken Hubbs: Early life

-High School career
+High school

 At Colton High School, Hubbs was a four sport athlete.
 He excelled in three sports, baseball, basketball and football at a national level and also competed in track as a high jumper.
 Honored by the California Interscholastic Federation in all three sports, Hubbs was an All-Southern Section for two years in football, basketball and baseball, an achievement matched at the time, 1959, by only three others: Glenn Davis, Bill McColl and Marty Keough.

 A gifted athlete, Hubbs could pitch with either arm and at 6'2", could stand flat-footed under a basket, jump and dunk a basketball behind his head with both hands.
-In 1958-1959, he was a high school All-American in two sports, football (quarterback) and basketball.
+In 1958–1959, he was a high school All-American in two sports, football (quarterback) and basketball.
 He was recruited by the University of Notre Dame to play quarterback and offered a scholarship by UCLA's John Wooden to play basketball.

 In 1958, in a well-publicized basketball game at Long Beach City College against Santa Maria High School, Hubbs made a half-court shot to end the first half.
-He followed up by scoring five points in the last 23 seconds of regulation, including a jumper at the buzzer to send the game into overtime, scoring 23 points in a Colton 53-49 win.
+He followed up by scoring five points in the last 23 seconds of regulation, including a jumper at the buzzer to send the game into overtime, scoring 23 points in a Colton 53–49 win.

 After breaking his foot before a football game, Hubbs put his foot with a cast inside a size-14 shoe and played that Friday night.

 "Ken was undoubtedly the best football player I ever coached," said Joe Lash, his football coach at Colton High School.
 His basketball coach, Tom Morrow, said, "Kenny Hubbs was the best all-around basketball player I ever saw for a boy his age."

 After high school graduation in 1959, Hubbs was weighing attending college at either the University of Southern California or Brigham Young University.
 However, Cubs scout Gene Handley signed Hubbs to a contract that came with a $50,000 signing bonus.